Thermal Performance Concepts

 R-Value represents Resistance to heat transfer.
 The wide variety of building materials have differing R-Values.
 The various assemblies of these building materials should be closely investigated because in most cases there are “weak links” that diminish overall R-Values.
 For an in depth discussion, please visit the U.S. Department of Energy’s website, specifically the article found at www.ornl.gov/sci/roofs+walls/articles/wallratings/index.html (Note that this link takes you out of Omni Block’s website).

 Thermal Mass refers to the quantity of matter in a material.
 Technically, mass is not a resistor. but rather a very slow conductor.
 Like water, concrete block consists of a great deal of thermal mass.
 Thermal mass has the capacity to absorb and store heat or lack of heat.
+More information is found at thermal mass.

 Thermal Lag is the time it takes the temperature on one side of a wall to be detected on the other side.

-Thermal Flywheel is a feature unique to Omni Block.
 As the sun’s rays hit the exterior wall its energy begins to move through the block.
 But as the day progresses, the sun’s rays move off the wall.
-The sun has heated and penetrated a portion of the wall, but its energy does not reach the interior side because of the extended thermal path created by offset and constricted cross webs, a middle lineal wall, and two layers of foam insulation.
+The sun has heated and penetrated a portion of the wall, but its energy does not reach the interior side because of the extended thermal path created by offset and constricted cross webs, a middle lineal wall, and two layers of foam insulation for the 8″ block and two middle lineal walls and three layers of foam insulation for the 12″ block.
 During the nighttime, the block cools, preparing for the next day.
 Passive solarists have labeled this the “thermal flywheel effect”.
-The same effect in the winter time is accomplished by the interior wall surface absorbing heat, storing it on the surface, and then releasing it back into the room.
-This passive process creates comfortable, draft-free interiors.
+The same effect in the winter time is accomplished by the interior wall surface absorbing a layer of heat, storing it on the surface, and then releasing it back into the room.
+This passive process creates comfortable, “draft-free” interiors.

 Thermal Damping is the term used when a leveling of energy consumption occurs.
 Damping is important in that it reduces the energy required to maintain a constant internal temperature and it also delays the load requirements to a later time when energy costs are lower.
 The graph compares an insulated stud wall to a standard CMU wall of comparable insulation value on a typical sunny day.
 It illustrates when the heat gains and losses for the interior space are highest.
 The stud wall has a peak gain two hours after the outdoor temperature peak.
 The masonry wall has a lag of six hours, with the peak occurring at 9 p.m.
 There is also considerable temperature damping with the masonry wall as the peak energy flows are only about one-quarter of those of the stud wall.
-Since the R-Value of the 8″ Omni Block is 8 times (R-1.75 compared to R-13.6) that of standard CMU, the thermal lag of Omni Block would be greater and therefore it is reasonable to conclude that the heat gain would be greatly reduced resulting in a more energy efficient wall.
+Since the R-Value of the 8″ Omni Block is about 12 times (R-1.7 compared to R-20.2) that of standard CMU, the thermal lag of Omni Block would be greater and therefore it is reasonable to conclude that the heat gain would be greatly reduced resulting in a more energy efficient wall.

 Interesting Fact